unboundedsystems/adapt/cli/README.md

   --serverUrl=serverUrl   URL of Adapt server.
 Defaults to using local system.

-EXAMPLE
+EXAMPLES

-  Update the deployment "myproj-dev-abcd", using the stack named "dev" from the default project description file, "index.tsx":
+  Update the deployment "myproj-dev-abcd", from the default project description file, "index.tsx":
-       $ adapt deploy:update myproj-dev-abcd dev
+       $ adapt deploy:update myproj-dev-abcd

   Update the deployment "myproj-dev-abcd", using the stack named "dev" from an alternate description file, "somefile.tsx":
        $ adapt deploy:update --rootFile somefile.tsx myproj-dev-abcd dev
 ```